bluesillybeard/Pinc/readme.md

 ## Other notes
 - When cross-compiling, it is generally a good idea to specify the ABI (eg: `x86_64-linux-gnu` instead of `x86_64-linux`) as it tends to default to the wrong ABI which is quite annoying.
 (In particular, compiling from Windows to Linux uses musl, which does not work as Pinc uses dynamic loading)
+- The main branch is "stable" in the sense that it should always work.
+Before commiting to the main branch, We'll make sure everything still works.

 ## Q&A
 - Why make this when other libraries already exist?